xwmx/nb/README.md

 npm install --global notes.sh
 ```

-Unlike other installation methods, installing through `npm` only
+Note: Installing through `npm` only installs completion scripts.
-installs completion scripts.
-On Ubuntu, WSL, and Alpine, you can run
+On Ubuntu, WSL, and Alpine, you can
-`nb env install` to install the optional dependencies.
+run `nb env install` to install the optional dependencies.

 ##### bpkg